openalea/StructureAnalysis/sequence_analysis/doc/user/tutorial.rst

 .. doctest::

-    >>> seq = Sequences(path +  'sequences_tutorial.dat')
+    >>> seq = Sequences(pj(path ,  'sequences_tutorial.dat'))

 Now, you can start to introspect the object `seq`.
-For instance, you can obtain the number of variables, the maximum length among the sequences or the number of elements over all sequences:
+For instance, you can obtain the number of variables, the maximum length among the sequences or the number of elements over all sequences as follows

 .. doctest::